microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)
 and ensure that all rules are followed.
 This will help ensure consistency in the look and feel of the documentation in this repo.

+You can find information about other linters, general writing guidelines and code review check lists for Markdown in the [Markdown code review recipe](code-reviews/recipes/Markdown.md).

 ### Contributions and Pull requests